-All Advisers, management and administrative staff, volunteers, clinic personnel and relevant executive committee officers and anyone else working in or around the environment of the Service have signed a Data Protection and Confidentiality Agreement to which they are obligated without exception, unless specifically subjected to court subpoena.
-The Agreement does not entitle non-Service staff to know about students attendance or case information, but rather serves to act as a requirement of confidentiality in the event something is overheard or seen.
+All Advisers, management and administrative staff, volunteers, clinic personnel and relevant executive committee officers and anyone else offering Services as part of the Service have signed a Data Protection and Confidentiality Agreement to which they are obligated without exception, unless specifically subjected to court subpoena.
 The NUSU CEO, NUSU DDC and NUSU DMS have also signed the Data Protection and Confidentiality Agreement and will only be provided with summarised case information about you by exception.
 Any person, having signed the Data Protection and Confidentiality Agreement, who then breaches it is subject to NUSU disciplinary procedures.
 Only Service staff have access to your case records.
 On rare occasions these may have to be discussed with the senior staff mentioned above.
 You should be informed from the outset about these Service Standards and policies concerning this.